 Anaphylactic shock results from a severe allergic reaction.
 It causes blood pressure to drop and narrows your airway, making breathing difficult.
 Without immediate treatment, it is life threatening.

-When exposed to something they’re allergic to, some people experience a potentially life-threatening reaction called anaphylaxis.
+For some people with severe allergies, when they’re exposed to something they’re allergic to, they may experience a potentially life threatening reaction called anaphylaxis.
 As a result, their immune system releases chemicals that flood the body.
-This can lead to anaphylactic shock.
+This can lead to a dangerous condition called anaphylactic shock.

-- skin reactions such as hives, flushed skin, or pale skin
+- skin reactions such as hives, flushed skin, or paleness

 - suddenly feeling too warm